JTech-Labs/MonumentalMountain/README.md

 ## In game

 MonumentalMountain has several special features.
-If you want to see all the items and their corresponding advancements, please see ITEMS.md
+If you would like to see all the Features, Bosses, NPCs, and Items, go to Features.md.

 ---
 Please open an issue or make a pull request if you feel something needs adding or changing, the programming team or kind people of the community will try to respond as soon as possible.